Skip to Content

 Deep pressure and items such as weighted blankets stimulate the proprioceptive system in kids.
 If your child has sensory processing differences, having this sense understimulated can be extremely dysregulating.

 You can provide your child with deep pressure by firmly holding, stroking, cuddling, hugging, massaging, or squeezing.
-They may also like various massaging tools like a handheld massager or a dense foam roller.
+They may also like various massaging tools, such as a handheld massager or a dense foam roller.

 Weighted items can have the same benefits; you can read about weighted blankets for kids here.